johnpiliounis/MAZEs-Creation-Solutions-with-BFS-A-/README.md

 b) Selectable maze's numbers of rows/cols and block size as well,

-c) Not allowing adding a 2nd RED or GREEN block pair, if a pair already exist, before changing that pair into black or white.
+c) Not allowing adding a 2nd RED/GREEN blocks pair, if a pair already exist, before changing that pair into black or white.